ZamBoyle/Chatbot-Brainstorming/README.md

 A Flask application that allows multiple chatbots to brainstorm and provide the best response to a user's question.

+It's just an idea !
+The code is certainly buggy: I need time and some API Keys of several AI ChatBots :-)

 ## Features
 - Send a question to multiple chatbots.
 - Collect responses from each chatbot.